Ganevru/star-wars-autocomplete/README.md

 ## Course

-This project was built to teach the [State Managment in Redux & MobX Course](https://frontendmasters.com/courses/redux-mobx/) for Frontend Masters.
+This project was built to teach the [State Management in Redux & MobX Course](https://frontendmasters.com/courses/redux-mobx/) for Frontend Masters.

+## fetch Star Wars character with `redux-observable` (RxJS)